Amity University-Noida Law Admissions 2026

 You may also check out:

 The AILET PG 2026 syllabus comprises questions from different branches of law.
 The AILET LLM syllabus 2026 tests the legal knowledge of the candidates to pursue a post-graduate program in law.
 Last year, NLU Delhi revised the AILET exam pattern.
 It has removed the descriptive section from the AILET PG exam.
-The AILET 2026 syllabus for LLM will comprise topics from general branches of law that candidates studied during their LLB.
+The AILET 2026 syllabus for LLM comprises topics from general branches of law that candidates studied during their LLB.
 It can be said that the AILET PG syllabus and CLAT PG syllabus 2026 are similar in nature.
 The detailed subject-wise topics of AILET LLM 2026 have been mentioned below:

 Administrative Law